bbenjamin/jquery-ui-drupal-fork-tests/SECURITY.md

 ## Scope
 This policy is only applicable to this project's use in Drupal core.
 Uses ouside of Drupal core are not covered.

+This project will no longer be supported when there is no longer a supported version of Drupal core using it.

 ## Supported Versions

 | Version | Supported          |